 “Sales Beat Plan” also called “Permanent Journey Plan” is a day level route plan made for field sales & marketing executives to visit several stores at a pre-defined frequency.
 These visits are necessary not only to handle order collection but also for visual merchandising and most importantly competitor analysis.
 Stock outages are periodically reported from retail stores as well as distributors to continuously replenish the orders.
 Stock displays at all stores are regularly audited and changed to gain a competitive advantage.

-When one of the world’s largest FMCG enterprise approached us to optimise their sales beat planning with high benchmarked figures in mind, We at Locus decided to solve this for them.
+When one of the world’s largest FMCG enterprise approached us to optimize their sales beat planning with high benchmarked figures in mind, We at Locus decided to solve this for them.
 Without much ado, we jumped right in!

 The goal of optimizing the sales beats was to have the right service levels at each retail outlet.
 The intent was to ensure that every outlet is serviced by the right person on the right day at the right time.
 While doing so, it was also intended to come up with the most ideal beat size (the most optimal number of outlets within a beat) keeping the best possible mix of outlet types.
 Additionally, what also needs to be suggested, was the sequence in which, the outlets in every beat would be visited.
 This indicated the need of a cluster with minimal back and forth, travel time and distance.

 How to make Sales Beat Plan in FMCG?

 The problem is indeed as complex as it is beautiful.
 Just to add to the complexity, any implementable solution envisioned for an NP-hard problem like this, requires beats to be intelligently designed.
 The design algorithm should be open to accommodate dynamic and fuzzy constraints that may occur on ground.